 The young women laughed about their many fails when trying to summon Bloody Mary.
 They giggled about how the evil spirit never appeared in their mirrors, much less tried to grab or scratch them as the legend claimed.

 As the night wore on, one thing led to another, and the two best friends decided they'd try to summon the witch one more time and have yet another good laugh.
 The young women moved into the bathroom and closed the door.

 The women continued to stare at the triangle for about half a minute, still holding each other's hand.
-They watched.
 Suddenly, something grabbed Victoria's arm.
-She screamed in terror and so did her friend.
+She screamed in terror, and so did her friend.
 Her friend fumbled for the light switch, and the light blasted away the darkness.
 Her friend opened the door and pulled her from the bathroom.

 Bloody Mary Lurking in Bathroom Corner

 On the Gods and Monsters' website, Cristina Louise from Yuma, Arizona relates her seventh grade experience summoning the terrifying spirit of Bloody Mary.

 One day after school, Cristina was playing over at her friend Maria's house.
 Maria's mom needed to make a quick trip to the corner market, and Maria wanted to tag along.
 Cristina preferred staying at the house and after much reassurance, Maria's mom agreed.
 Cristina settle on the couth to watch a movie while they were gone, but half-way through, she was bored.